Delegated Information Provision: Introduction

 \section{Introduction}

 In many environments, delegation separates the production of information from its use in decision making.
-In courts, prosecutors generate evidence that informs judges; in regulatory settings, firms conduct tests that guide approval decisions; and in organizations, consultancies collect and summarize data for managers.
+In courts, prosecutors generate evidence that informs judges; in regulatory settings, firms conduct tests that guide approval decisions; and on platforms, algorithms recommend products to consumers.
 In each case, the party who produces information has incentives to influence the decision maker rather than merely transmit facts.
 While a large literature on Bayesian persuasion characterizes how the experimenter optimally designs information to exploit this influence, much less attention has been paid to the complementary problem of a designer who anticipates persuasion and seeks to limit its force.
 To do so, a designer may restrict the experimenter's discretion by specifying which experiments are admissible.
 Yet even under such restrictions, delegation remains subject to moral hazard: the experimenter can garble any admissible experiment before it reaches the decision maker.
 We study the optimal design of delegated information provision, which trades off the informativeness of admissible experiments against the experimenter's ability to persuade.

 In practice, such control over informational discretion often takes the form of restrictions on admissible experiments rather than direct control of actions.
-In the examples above, legislators restrict which evidence prosecutors may present, regulators specify testing procedures for firms, and organizations limit consultancies' access to internal data.
+In the examples above, legislators restrict which evidence prosecutors may present, regulators specify testing procedures for firms, and privacy protection limits which data algorithms can use.
 These restrictions impose an upper bound on informativeness while leaving substantial discretion to the experimenter.
 As a result, the experimenter may still suppress available evidence, implement tests imperfectly, or communicate only coarse information.

 We therefore cast the design of restrictions as a delegation problem over experiments.
 The designer specifies a delegation set: a set of admissible Blackwell-experiments.
 The experimenter can choose an arbitrary garbling of any admissible experiment.
 Therefore, the designer can only impose an upper bound on information.
 Given a delegation set, the experimenter faces a standard Bayesian persuasion problem with a one-dimensional state and posterior-mean preferences.
 The experimenter picks an experiment to persuade a decision maker (DM) to take a binary action.
 The DM's optimal choice depends on a privately known outside option.
 We assume that the designer has convex preferences in the posterior mean and thus values information.
 Due to this assumption, the designer need not necessarily be distinct from the DM but can also be interpreted as the DM themselves who commits ex ante to an admissibility rule as a form of self-discipline against persuasion.